leostera/caramel/ROADMAP.md

 comp(ml,core): Figure out what type information is available at Lambda stage and if it makes sense to use that, or pull in the Signature to decore the Core AST

+erl(parser): do not allow tuples of 1 element